qom2019/ismir_submission/README.md

 # ismir_submission

-This repository contains the source code of QOM : Query Interaction with Convolutional-Variational Recurrent Neural Network.
+This repository contains the source code of QOM : Query Interaction mechanism with Convolutional-recurrent Variational Autoencoder network.

 # Description